Thursday, October 10, 2024

 Free to students with ID

-Nota Bene: The museum trip is all-day immersive experience, and therefore the museum field trip is in lieu of both of the Art 1A lectures that week (section attendance is as scheduled).
-If you do not go to the museum that week, or the alternative assignment, then you will receive two absences.
-Take a selfie at the museum, and works of art that were of interest to you, and include it in your paper as proof of attendance.
+Nota Bene: The museum trip is all-day immersive experience, and therefore the museum field trip is in lieu of both of the Art 1A lecture meetings that week.
+If you do not go to the museum that week, or do the alternative assignment, then you will receive absences for the two lectures and will receive a zero for the assignment due that week.
+Take a selfie at the museum, and photographs of the works of art that were of interest to you, and include them in your paper (see assignments in the "Calendar" tab at the top of the website).

 We will be meeting at 1:00PM on the museum side of the tram drop off (shown above).
-If you are carpooling (2 or more Art 1A students in a single vehicle), then you are eligible to receive free parking, otherwise you must pay $25.00 for parking.
-Only Art 1A students are eligible for free parking.
+If you are carpooling (2 or more Art 130 & Art 1A students in a single vehicle), then you are eligible to receive free parking, otherwise you must pay $25.00 for parking.
+Only Art 130 and Art 1A students are eligible for free parking.
 Parking Information: https://www.getty.edu/visit/center/parking-and-transportation/

 The Getty Center